Get new content delivered directly to your inbox.

 One of the biggest things that hold people from investing and growing their money is the thought that they don’t have enough money yet to start investing.
 Have you ever thought, “I’ll start investing once I save up $1,000”?

 Forget that!
 So many brokerages allow free buying and selling of stocks, exchange traded funds and mutual funds.
-Plus there are a growing number of brokerage firms that will allow you to buy and sell fractional shares.
+Plus, there are a growing number of brokerage firms that will allow you to buy and sell fractional shares.
 Fractional shares are pieces of a whole share that you can purchase, if you don’t have enough to buy a whole share.
-For example Amazon stock is trading over $3,500 a share.
+For example, before it’s split, Amazon stock was trading over $3,500 a share.
 In the past, you’d have to wait to save up enough to buy a single whole share, and if you wanted another share, you’d have to save up a whole other $3,500+ to buy your next share.
 Not anymore.
-Brokerage firms like Fidelity and Robinhood allow you at buy fractions of a share for $1 (Robinhood requires the minimum order size is $1 and/or 1/1000000 of a share and the company has to have at least a $25mm capitalization; at Fidelity the minimum purchase must be $1.00 or more as long as it comprises at least one one-hundredth (0.001) of a share).
+Brokerage firms like Fidelity and Robinhood allow you at buy fractions with no cost and just with $1 (Robinhood requires the minimum order size is $1 and/or 1/1000000 of a share and the company has to have at least a $25mm capitalization; at Fidelity the minimum purchase must be $1.00 or more as long as it comprises at least one one-hundredth (0.001) of a share).

 What’s even better is that you won’t even have to pay a commission at most brokerage accounts to do so.
 The cherry on top; many brokerage accounts don’t even have a minimum you have to have in the account to keep it open.

 The bigger question becomes, “What should I buy after opening a brokerage account?”
 I would suggest you buy a little bit of everything the US stock market has to offer by purchasing bits of two of my favorite exchange traded funds (ETFs); Blackrock’s IVV and Vangaurd’s VTI.